essencetools/essencetools/README.md

+## Welcome to my profile!
-- 👋 Hi, I’m @essencetools
+- 👋 Hi, I’m ZeroNull, I'm currently working on many projects and I'll be posting them on Github soon enough.
-- 👀 I’m interested in NFTs, Trading, etc.
+- Stay tuned!